Early Graduate Research (EGR)

 aspects of the inverse eigenvalue of

 a graph and related parameters.
-Groups worked on grapsh with
+Groups worked on graphs with

-maximum nullity equal to zero forcing number, the mninimum number of
+maximum nullity equal to zero forcing number, the minimum number of

-eogenvalues of a graph, and throttling for positive semidefintite zero
+eigenvalues of a graph, and throttling for positive semidefinite zero

 forcing.
-Each group submitted a paper; one is accepted and two
+Each group submitted a paper; one has been published and the other two have been accepted.

 Families of graphs with maximum nullity equal to zero forcing number